HafsaHameed457/B-Info/Data_structures.md

 1. Static linear ds.
 2. Dynamic linear ds

     Static Data Structure: Static data structure has a fixed memory size.
 It is easier to access the elements in a static data structure.

+    Dynamic Data Structure: In dynamic data structure, the size is not fixed.
+It can be randomly updated during the runtime which may be considered efficient concerning the memory (space) complexity of the code.
+    Example: Queue, Stack, etc.